danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

         - Our implementation of the basic Progression class is provided in in the code below.
 The constructor for this class accepts a starting value for the progression (0 by default), and initializes a data member, self._current, to that value.

         - The Progression class implements the conventions of a Python iterator (see Section 2.3.4), namely the special __next__ and __iter__ methods.
 If a user of the class creates a progression as seq = Progression(), each call to next(seq) will return a subsequent element of the progression sequence.
 It would also be possible to use a for-loop syntax, for value in seq:, although we note that our default progression is defined as an infine sequence.

+                    class Progression:
+                        """Iterator producing a generic progression.

+                        Default iterator produces the whole numbers 0, 1, 2, ...
+                        """

+                        def __init__(self, start=0):
+                            """Initialize current to the first value of the progression.""" self._current = start

+                        def _advance(self):
+                            """Update self._current to a new value

+                            This should be overridden by a subclass to customize progression.

+                            By convention, if current is set to None, this designates the end of a finite progression.
+                            """

+                            self._current += 1

+                         def __next__(self):
+                            """